techidaily/site-windows11/source/_posts/expert-tips-for-correcting-windows-update-problems-0x30017.md

 ![SFC and DISM Scan](https://static0.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/SFC-and-DISM-Scan.jpg)

  The next thing that you should do is run the SFC and DISM scans via Command Prompt.
-Check out[the difference between CHKDSK, SFC, and DISM scans](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) for more information and instructions for these tools.
+Check out [the difference between CHKDSK, SFC, and DISM scans](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) for more information and instructions for these tools.

  As the name suggests, the System File Checker scans the protected system files for problems and replaces the unhealthy file components with their cached counterparts.
 DISM, on the other hand, is responsible for repairing a corrupt system image.